sung-max/sung-max.github.io/_posts/2017-12-31-Learning-QFT.markdown

 date:   2017-12-31 19:30:44 +0900
 categories: jekyll update
 use_math: true
+comments: true
 ---

 I spent the past five months getting familiar with the basics of Quantum Field Theory (QFT).
 I thought I might write a post to provide some guidance to someone who, like me, have always wanted to understand basics of QFT but have had somewhat limited education in college level physics [1].